monikase/AI_Ethics/Fairness_Intervention_Playbook/2_PPFT.md

 ### Step 1: Bias Pattern Identification

-Use the results of the data auditing process to determine which bias pattern is present.
+Use the results of the **data auditing process** to determine which bias pattern is present.
+The identified pattern determines which intervention path should be followed in the selection framework.

 Common patterns include: